 Why Companies are Moving Mainframe Data from IMS to Db2

-We’ve heard that most companies already have Db2, so why isn’t everyone moving to Db2 yet?
+So, since most companies already have Db2, why isn’t everyone moving to Db2 yet?

 Read our white paper

 See how to offload, accelerate and lower cost of your mainframe to maximize its value

 So what finally motivates companies to finally migrate IMS to Db2?
 One of the reasons is that finding and hiring qualified people with IMS expertise is becoming harder and harder every day.
 The reality is that given today’s labor pool, Db2 is easier to support, and it makes building new capabilities into the database or changing the data much easier.

 Since Db2 is a relational database, once you learn Db2 or another relational database, those skills translate well across the others, like Db2, Oracle and SQL Server.
 When organizations hang onto IMS, there is always a risk that one day there will be a problem they can’t fix.